CR-HSDC/cryptocurrencies/Readme.md

 # LendingClub Dataset Analysis

 ### **Overview of the LendingClub Dataset Analysis**
-The purpose of this analysis is to assess the reviews from members of the paid Amazon Vine review program.
-From the available datasets, the Video Games dataset was assessed.
+The purpose of this analysis is to assess the accuracy of loan default precications using a variety of machine learning models.
+The accuracy and precision was assessed for the following models:

+### RandomOverSampler
+### SMOTE
+### ClusterCentroids
+### SMOTEENN
+### BalancedRandomForrestClassifier
+### EasyEnsembleClassifier

 ## Results